The Ultimate Guide to Video Game Addiction

-At Cassiobury Court, although we are better known for our alcohol rehab treatment, today we wish to discuss the topic of video game addiction.
+At Cassiobury Court, although we are better known for our alcohol rehab and drug rehab treatment programmes, today we wish to discuss the topic of video game addiction.

 Why?
 Because video game addiction affects many hundreds of thousands of people and so this topic is simply too prevalent to ignore.